 CEO

 The CEO is the organization’s Chief Executive Officer.
-The CEO is in charge of overseeing the entire executive team, often known as the C-level executives (the “C” is shorthand for “chief”).
-CEOs make major decisions that impact the growth and success of the company.
-They’ll oversee operations, resources, and day-to-day business functions.
-CEOs are often chosen by the board of directors and shareholders, but they can also be the founder or business owner at smaller ventures.
+The CEO oversees the entire executive team, often known as the C-level executives (the “C” is shorthand for “Chief”).
+CEOs make major decisions that impact the company's growth and success.
+They oversee operations, resources, and day-to-day business functions.
+CEOs are often chosen by the Board of Directors and shareholders, but at smaller ventures they can also be the founder or business owner.

 COO